- Mr Vernon Hales, BEd (Hons) Headmaster

 Vernon Hales was educated at Langley Park Grammar School before moving onto the University of Exeter.
 During this time he represented England at hockey at Junior level.
 Vernon started his teaching career in the state system but he quickly moved into independent boys’ prep schools starting at Papplewick School.
 Living and working in an environment that enables “boys free to be boys” has always been important to him.
 Time spent teaching in New Zealand broadened his educational horizons, before returning to England to further his career in boys’ prep schools.
 He was deputy head at Elstree School, Newbury, before moving to Aldwickbury in 2003.

 As a Governor at St Martin’s, Northwood and St Joseph’s in the Park as well as being a trained ISI Inspector he has an all-round knowledge of prep schools.
-He is also the Designated Safeguarding Lead at Aldwickbury.
+He is also one of the Deputy Designated Safeguarding Leads at Aldwickbury.

 He argues “we are a modern school that champions traditional values which are still important for boys today.